dont-use-client-side picoCTF 2019 Solution

 When a web application validates a password purely in client-side JavaScript, the correct password must exist somewhere in the code the browser downloads.
 There is no server-side check to hide the secret.

-The JavaScript will compare the user input to a string that is split into several variables or parts.
-Find each part in the source and concatenate them in order to form the complete flag.
+The JavaScript validation function splits the input into 4-character chunks using .substring() and compares each chunk to a hardcoded value.
+Find each expected value in the source code and concatenate them in positional order to form the complete flag.

 Learn more